 - Mike Lin's Startup Control Panel

 Most of these tools are stand-alone portable apps in a zip file so no installation is necessary.
 They will provide a list of programs that load when Windows starts.
 If you untick an entry it will no longer run at startup.
 This will allow you to experiment and see how your system performs with any of them disabled and easily re-enable them again.
 Some startup programs are necessary so be careful what you disable.

-If you are unsure what any of the program entries are or if they are safe to disable, search the name using Google or the following databases:
+If you are unsure what any of the program entries are or if they are safe to disable, search the name using the following databases:

 - BC's Startup Programs Database